Modular network for high-rate quantum conferencing

 \section{Abstract}

-We introduce a measurement-device independent star network which is based on continuous variable systems and standard linear optics.
-Here an arbitrary number of users send modulated coherent states to an untrusted relay where a generalized Bell detection creates multipartite secret correlations.
-These correlations are then distilled into a shared secret key to implement a completely-secure quantum conference or, alternatively, a protocol of quantum secret-sharing.
-Our scheme is composably secure and able to achieve high rates with cheap optical implementation.
-We show that completely secure quantum conferencing is possible among 50 remote parties at rates as high as 0.1 bit per use within a radius of about 40 meters, compatible with fiber connections in large buildings.
+One of the main open problems in quantum communication is the design of efficient quantum-secured networks.
+This is a challenging goal, because it requires protocols that guarantee both unconditional security and high communication rates, while increasing the number of users.
+In this scenario, continuous-variable systems provide an ideal platform where high rates can be achieved by using off-the-shelf optical components.
+At the same time, the measurement-device independent architecture is also appealing for its feature of removing a substantial portion of practical weaknesses.
+Driven by these ideas, here we introduce a modular design of continuous-variable network where each individual module is a measurement-device-independent star network.
+In each module, the users send modulated coherent states to an untrusted relay, creating multipartite secret correlations via a generalized Bell detection.
+Using one-time pad between different modules, the network users may share a quantum-secure conference key over arbitrary distances at constant rate.

-\textit{Introduction.--} Quantum information~\cite{NiCh,QIbook} with continuous variable (CV) systems~\cite{RMP,BraRMP,Ulrikreview} have attracted increasing attention over the past years.
-In particular, quantum key-distribution (QKD) with bosonic modes is a rapidly emerging field~\cite{diamantiENTROPY}.
-Theoretical studies have considered one-way protocols with coherent states~\cite{GG02,weedbrook2004noswitching,1way2modes} , thermal protocols~\cite{filip-th1,weed1,usenkoTH1,weed2,weed2way,usenkoREVIEW}, and two-way protocols \cite{pirs2way, 2way2modes,2way2modes2}, with a number of experimental implementations~\cite{Grosshans2003b,1D-tobias, ulrik-Nat-Comm-2012,jouguet2013,Huang-scirep2016,ulrik-entropy,JosephEXP}.
-It is known that CV-QKD\ protocols may achieve high rates, which is a crucial figure of merit besides distance.
-As a matter of fact, ideal coherent-state protocols~\cite{GG02,weedbrook2004noswitching} may achieve rates as high as half of the Pirandola-Laurenza-Ottaviani-Banchi bound~\cite{PLOB15} for private communication over a lossy channel, which is $-\log_{2}(1-\eta)$ bits per use, with $\eta$ being the channel transmissivity~\cite{Note1}.
+Quantum communication~\cite{NiCh,QIbook,Watrous} with continuous variables (CV) systems~\cite{RMP,BraRMP,Ulrikreview} has attracted increasing attention over the past years.
+In particular, quantum key distribution (QKD) has been a rapidly developing field~\cite{QKDreview}.
+Theoretical studies have considered one-way protocols with coherent states~\cite{GG02,weedbrook2004noswitching,1way2modes}, thermal protocols~\cite{filip-th1,weed1,usenkoTH1,weed2,weed2way,usenkoREVIEW}, and two-way protocols \cite{pirs2way, 2way2modes,2way2modes2,QIprot1,flood1}, with a number of experimental demonstrations~\cite{Grosshans2003b,1D-tobias, ulrik-Nat-Comm-2012,jouguet2013,Huang-scirep2016,ulrik-entropy,JosephEXP,QIprot2,QIprot3,flood2,flood3}.
+It is known that CV-QKD\ protocols may achieve very high rates.
+As a matter of fact, ideal coherent-state protocols~\cite{weedbrook2004noswitching} may achieve rates as high as half of the Pirandola-Laurenza-Ottaviani-Banchi bound~\cite{PLOB15,PLOBarxiv} for private communication over a lossy channel, i.e., $-\log_{2}(1-\eta)$ bits per use, with $\eta$ being the channel transmissivity (see Ref.~\cite{TQCreview} for a recent review on bounds for private communication).